csci-1301/csci-1301.github.io/docs/exercises_with_solutions.md

 #.
 (Bonus) Give examples of situations where the adage "_Spaces and new lines do not matter in programs_" is actually erroneous.

-    <details><summary>Solution</summary>Spaces and newlines matter when they are used in string data, as whitespace in strings is formatted exactly how it's typed.
-Whitespace also matters inbetween words: words in C# must have at least one space between them in order to be compiled correctly (e.g. `static void Main()` and `int days = 7;`).
+    <details><summary>Solution</summary>Spaces and newlines matter when they are used in string data, as blank space in strings is formatted exactly how it's typed.
+Blank spaces also matters in between words: words in C# must have at least one space between them in order to be compiled correctly (e.g., `static void Main()` and `int days = 7;`).
 If there were no spaces in either of the examples, neither of them would compile.
 They also matter for in-line comments.

     ```
     // My comment